sridhama/llm-offensive-language-detection/README.md

-# Per-language pre-trained BERT models for hate speech detection
+# Multi-Lingual Hate Speech Detection

+We leveraged the OLID multi-lingual hate speech dataset to explore different transformer models with the aim of determining the most effective method for hate speech detection across multiple languages.
+In our approach, we use a multi-lingual transformer model known as XLM-RoBERTa, as well as specialized BERT models pretrained for individual languages.

 [Full paper](https://drive.google.com/file/d/1YmO5iou8OHDZ_6O0cciS_lIA8spmkg94/view?usp=sharing)

+## Per-language pre-trained BERT models for hate speech detection

 ## **Requirements:**